ololoepepe/MakabaCode/README.md

  1. Click on the `Tampermonkey` icon in the right upper corner.
 Check whether the extension has been enabled.
  2. Click the button `Add a new script...`
- 3. In opened window past the contents of the [makabaCode](https://github.com/ololoepepe/MakabaCode/blob/master/makabaCode.js)
+ 3. In opened window past the contents of the [makabaCode](https://github.com/ololoepepe/MakabaCode/blob/master/makabaCode.user.js)
  4. Click `save`

+ *Firefox*

+  [Install script](https://github.com/ololoepepe/MakabaCode/raw/master/makabaCode.user.js) (Greasemonkey should be enabled)

 # Usage

 The extension works only for 2ch.hk/pr board.
 This extension gives you an opportunity to use the `[code][/code]` tag that can help you to format your piece of code.